SirHeads/Testing-ideas/usr/local/phoenix_hypervisor/README.md

 *   **Centralized Configuration**: All container definitions and global settings are managed in well-structured JSON files, providing a single source of truth.
 *   **Container-Native Execution**: Application scripts are executed using container-native commands, enhancing portability and reducing host dependencies.
 *   **Dynamic NGINX Configuration**: The NGINX gateway configuration is generated dynamically, ensuring it remains in sync with container configurations.
+*   **vLLM Integration**: Seamless integration with vLLM for high-throughput and memory-efficient LLM inference.
+*   **Health Checks**: Comprehensive health check scripts to monitor the status of containers and services.

 ## Getting Started